Call us (630) 852-1100 Request a free consultation

 If both parents want a parenting order changed, they may present a joint parenting agreement to the court.
 If they disagree, one parent can file a petition requesting a change in parenting with the court, serve the papers on the other parent, possibly attend mediation, and proceed to hearing for a determination by the court.
 A parenting modification may require a change in the child support agreement as well.

-If your living circumstances warrant, or you see a threat to the safety and well-being of your child in a current parenting arrangement, Mulyk Laho Law can help you reach the most fair and appropriate change of parenting order.
+If your living circumstances warrant, or you see a threat to the safety and well-being of your child in a current parenting arrangement, Mulyk Laho Law, LLC can help you reach the most fair and appropriate change of parenting order.
 Our attorneys are able to assist you in the following manners:

 • Evaluate every aspect of your existing order